 The Federal government can grant non-exclusive, exclusive, and partially exclusive licenses to companies interested in marketing, manufacturing, or using federally developed technology protected by a patent.
 These licenses are agreements between the government and the technology users that permit the licensees to make, have made, use, offer for sale, or sell a particular product or process.

 Copyrights and Royalties

-USGS and other Federal agency employees are ineligible for U.S. patents on their Government work products (see 17 USC 105).
+USGS and other Federal agency employees are ineligible for U.S. copyrights on their Government work products (see 17 USC 105).
 Therefore, when one or more USGS employees author a work in their USGS capacities, that work is unprotected by the U.S. copyright laws.